-Use of varnish and oil on teak
+Use of wood stain and oil on teak

 Oil stains on cushions